Calibrated Uncertainty for Trustworthy Clinical Gait Analysis Using Probabilistic Multiview Markerless Motion Capture: Introduction

 \subsection{Purpose and key contributions}

-The purpose of this study is to evaluate whether the probabilistic reconstructions and associated confidence intervals produced by our probabilistic MMMC framework are well calibrated when assessed against external, clinically validated measurement systems.
-We evaluated model calibration across different populations and camera configurations and validated performance using two datasets: one site using step length measured against an instrumented walkway (GaitRite) and another site comparing joint kinematics from simultaneously measured marker-based kinematics.
+The purpose of this study is to evaluate whether the kinematic reconstructions and associated confidence intervals produced by our probabilistic MMMC framework are both accurate and well calibrated when assessed against external, clinically validated measurement systems.
+We evaluated model calibration across different populations and camera configurations and validated performance using two datasets from two sites.
+One compared step length measured against an instrumented walkway (GaitRite), and another compared joint kinematics from simultaneously measured marker-based kinematics.

 The present work makes the following key contributions: \begin{itemize}